stuffed brinjals or bharelu shaak

-- Heat the oil in a pan over low heat.
-When its hot, add the flour.
+- Heat oil in a pan over low heat.
+The it is hot add the flour.

 - Wash and wipe the brinjals with a clean cloth.

-- Trim the stalk and the leaves.
+- Trim the stalk and remove the leaves.
 Leave a bit of the stalk.

-- Make a slit in each of the brinjal from the stalk to three quarter of the way.
+- Make a slit on one side three quarters of the way starting from the stalk down.

-- When the seeds begin to splutter, add the turmeric powder and gently place the brinjals into the pan.
+- When they begin to sizzle, add the turmeric powder and asafetida.

 - Can stuff potatoes and cook in the same manner.
 Mix potatoes and brinjals.